-There are three tax credits in the Finnish tax system, which are not included in the model: tax credit based on invalidity, on payments for maintenance of child and on domestic and reconstruction services.
-Other three tax credits are simulated and reported below.
-All the tax credits are non-refundable.
+There are three tax credits in the Finnish tax system, which are not included in the model: tax credit based on invalidity, on payments for maintenance of child and on domestic and reconstruction

 Low earned income tax credit (työtulovähennys) in state taxation is 3.6 percent of the work income exceeding 2,500 euro.
 The maximum amount of credit is 400 euro.
 If pure income exceeds 33,000 euro the tax credit decreases by 0.9 percent.
 The tax credit is subtracted from the state tax (up to 2008).
 Work income is defined as wage, earned self-employment income and earned dividends.
 The low earned income tax credit is subtracted before any other tax credits.